hean01/castio/API.md

   mime-type "application/json" and charset UTF-8 or a status code of **400** is returned.

+- All requests are authenticated using standar HTTP digest authentication in the realm _CAST.IO_.
+If not authorized using the scheme a status code of **401** is retured.

 - If a request method on a resource is not allowed, status code **405** is returned.

+# Status Codes

-The service will use a subset of all HTTP status codes to indicate success or errors in the communication.
-Here follows a list of used status codes for the service and when they are used.
+The service will use a subset of all HTTP status codes to indicate success or errors in the web api.
+Here follows a list of used status codes for the service and when they are used;

-	102 Processing
+- 102 Processing
-	200 Success
+- 200 Success
-    400 Bad Request
+- 400 Bad Request
-	401 Unauthorized
+- 401 Unauthorized
-    404 Not Found
+- 404 Not Found
-	405 Method Not Allowed
+- 405 Method Not Allowed

 - If a temporary resources such as search result is not finished, **102** is returned.
 This indicates that you should continue to